0l1v3rr/github-readme-tech-stack/README.md

 <hr>

-## ⚡ Demo Website
+## ⚡ Quick Start
-With this site, you can customize your card with a live preview.
+The easiest way to start using these cards is to visit our website, where you can customize your card with a live preview.
 [https://github-readme-tech-stack.vercel.app](https://github-readme-tech-stack.vercel.app)

 <img src="./docs/demo-site-2.png" alt="">

-> **Warning**
-> If the site doesn't load and displays a full white screen, try it in incognito mode, or clear your browser's cache.

 <hr>